googlearchive/mimic/README.md

 # mimic
-An essential part of the Cloud Playgound
+An essential part of the Cloud Playground

-See the [Cloud Playground's README.md](https://github.com/fredsa/cloud-playground) for more information.
+See the [Cloud Playground's README.md](https://github.com/GoogleCloudPlatform/cloud-playground) for more information.